 Camrose Mennonite Fellowship fonds, 1979-2011, 60 cm and one photograph album

 The Camrose Mennonite Fellowship traces its beginnings to a meeting in the basement of the Murray and Sylvia Lauber home in March of 1979.
-Participants decided to schedule once and month and later bi-weekly Bible studies.
+Participants decided to schedule once a month and later bi-weekly Bible studies.
 On 11 April 1980 the decision was made to organize formally as a Fellowship.
 That was followed later in 1980 with the adoption of a constitution and incorporation of the Fellowship

 Members came from several different Mennonite backgrounds.
-The group therefore sought membership in three Mennonite conferences and but joined both the Northwest Mennonite Conference and the Conference of Mennonites in Alberta (now Mennonite Church Alberta).
+The group therefore sought membership in three Mennonite conferences and joined both the Northwest Mennonite Conference and the Conference of Mennonites in Alberta (now Mennonite Church Alberta).

 The group met in several community places before leasing and then purchasing the church bulding of the Church of the Nazarene at 5204 – 53 Ave. in Camrose.

 John and Kathy Lenshyn moved to Camrose and joined the fellowship in 1981.
 John was of Roman Catholic background.
 He had, however, completed a degree at the Anabaptist Mennonite Biblical Seminary and accepted a less than full-time call to serve as pastor of the Camrose Mennonite Fellowship.
 He served in that capacity for five years, followed by David Letkemann who served for two years.
 Peter and Agnes Nickel joined the Fellowship in 1990 and Peter served as pastor until 1996, at which time he retired officially.
 The Nickels, however, contined to serve the Fellowship in many ways until Agnes’s death in 2006.
 After Peter Nickel’s retirement, Eric Mierau serverd as non-resident part time pastor for a few years.